lambe-lang/specification/README.md

 Targeted programming language paradigms for the design of Lambë are:
 - Trait based code organization
-- coarse and fine grain self specification
+- Coarse and fine grain self specification
 - Trait implementation as first class citizen
 - Higher-kinded-type
 - Algebraic effects and handlers